-It is finally approaching Spring, and that only means one thing…that there is plenty of picturesque views and things to do in Northumberland.
-Northumberland offers great activities for the whole family, from the annual Alnwick Spring Show to Rothbury Food and Craft Festival, there is something for everyone.
+Spring is well underway and that means one thing – the scope of things to do in Northumberland and picturesque views to visit are in their peak.
+Northumberland offers great activities for the whole family, from the annual Alnwick Spring Show to Rothbury Food and Craft Festival; there is something for everyone.

-Northumberland is a beautiful county all year round, however in Spring it really blossoms.
-With Northumberland having 2 areas of outstanding natural beauty (AONB), England’s most tranquil national park, there is plenty to see and do.
+Northumberland is a beautiful County all year round, however in Spring it really blossoms.
+With Northumberland having two areas of outstanding natural beauty (AONB), there is plenty to see and do.

-You will see plenty of wildlife throughout the county.
-The Ospreys returning to Kielder Water & forest park.
-The rare Black Grouse in the heather moorland and new born Puffins on Coquet Island.
+In addition there is always plenty of wildlife throughout the County especially during Spring-time with the Osprey’s returning to Kielder Water and Forest Park, the rare Black Grouse in the Heather Moorland and newborn Puffins on Coquet Island.

 Just a few miles from the Northumberland coast lies Holy Island.
-Holy Island is cut off twice daily from the rest of the world by the fast-moving tides.
+Holy Island of Lindisfarne is cut off from the mainland twice a day due to the fast-moving high tides.
 This picturesque island holds a wealth of history within.
 Lindisfarne Castle was built in 1550 as a fort to defend the harbour.
-Today, the National Trust looks after the castle so you can all enjoy the amazing architect, fabulous views and explore the whole castle for family fun days out in Northumberland.
+Today, the National Trust looks after the castle so that the general public can all enjoy the amazing architect, fabulous views and explore the whole castle for fun family days out in Northumberland.

-Alnwick has an annual Spring Show, and this year it is held on Saturday 14th April 2018, taking place at Willowburn Sports & Leisure Centre.
-You will see the Spring flowers, food and floral art exhibits.
-A great day out for all the family.
+Alnwick has an annual Spring Show and this year (2019) it is held on Saturday 13th April, taking place at Willowburn Sports & Leisure Centre.
+At the Alnwick Spring Show, you will have the chance to see the Spring flowers, food and floral Art exhibits, making it a great day out for the whole family.

 This event is usually held on the first bank holiday in May.
-It has become a big event all around the county, and this year will mark the 10th year.
-It usually boasts around 50 stalls of food and crafts, in the picturesque village of Coquetdale.
-And around 10,000 people attend the festival, making it a great festival to go to!
+It has become a big event all over the County with 10,000 food lovers having visited the community while it usually boasts around 50 stalls of food and crafts in the picturesque village of Coquetdale.

 Northumberland hosts the most amount of castles in England – with over 70 castle sites.
-However, some has disappeared overtime and the distinct ruins are all that’s left – castles like Dunstanburgh and Berwick castle are mainly ruins.
-Although, castles like Alnwick and Bamburgh have been restored to their full glory.
+Although over time the distinct, derelict ruins are all that’s left for some – for example castles like Dunstanburgh and Berwick castle are mainly ruins.
+However, castles like Alnwick and Bamburgh have been restored to their full former glory.

 Start your adventure in Northumberland with Alnwick Castle.
 Some may recognise this historical castle from the film Harry Potter and also TV series Downton Abbey.
 The castle is brimming with history, extraordinary people and medieval decor.

-With the nights getting longer, the star gazing gets better.
-And with Northumberland being the largest designated Dark Sky park in Europe, this means you will see the stars like nowhere else.
-With around 85% of the population never seeing a truly dark sky or the milky way, you will be sure to see it here.
+With the nights getting longer, the stargazing gets better.
+And with Northumberland being the largest designated Dark Sky Park in Europe, this means you will see the stars like nowhere else.
+With around 85% of the population never seeing a truly dark sky, you will be sure to see it here.

 If you are planning a trip to Northumberland in Spring, then stay with us at William De Percy.
-Take your dog with you and experience Northumberland in Spring with your four legged friends as we are a dog friendly Bed & Breakfast.
-So get in touch with us, we would love you to visit us.
+Don’t want to leave your furry friend behind?
+That’s fine!
+Bring your dog with you to our dog-friendly bed and breakfast and experience Northumberland for the beautiful County that it is!
+Get in touch today – we would love you to visit us!